-What causes factitious disorder imposed on self is unknown, but stress and a severe personality disorder, most often borderline personality disorder Borderline Personality Disorder (BPD) Borderline personality disorder is characterized by a pervasive pattern of instability in relationships, self-image, moods, and behavior and hypersensitivity to possible rejection and abandonment... read more , may be involved.
+What causes factitious disorder imposed on self is unknown, but stress and a severe personality disorder, most often borderline personality disorder Borderline Personality Disorder (BPD) Borderline personality disorder is a mental health condition that is characterized by a pervasive pattern of instability in relationships, self-image, moods, and behavior and hypersensitivity... read more , may be involved.
 People may have an early history of emotional and physical abuse, or they may have experienced a severe illness during childhood or had a seriously ill relative.
 They appear to have problems with their identity and/or self-esteem, as well as unstable relationships.
 Faking an illness may be a way to increase or protect self-esteem by blaming social or work problems on their illness, by being associated with prestigious doctors and medical centers, or by appearing unique, heroic, or medically knowledgeable and sophisticated.

 People with this disorder resemble malingerers because their actions are conscious and intentional.
 However, unlike malingerers, people with factitious disorder are not motivated by external rewards (such as collecting insurance payments or getting time off from work).